-When you buy games from third-party stores and services, such as Amazon, those games are often actually Steam games, and can be redeemed through Steam using a code provided by the seller.
+When you buy games from third-party stores and services, such as Amazon, those games are often actually Steam games, and you can redeem them through Steam using a code provided by the seller.
 Codes are 12 characters long, and they’re pretty easy to use.

-Fire up Steam and find the option to redeem a code
+Step 1: Fire up Steam and find the option to redeem a code.

-The next window will let you install the game on your computer immediately.
-You can also cancel at this step, which will add the game to your account, but not immediately install it.
+Step 5: The next window will let you install the game on your computer immediately.
+You can also cancel at this step, which will add the game to your account but not immediately install it.

 Here’s how to add a non-Steam game to Steam:

-Before you start the process, you’ll save yourself time by figuring out where the game you’re looking to add has been installed on your computer.
+Step 1: Find the game on your computer.
+Before you start the process, you’ll save yourself time by figuring out where you installed the game you’re looking for on your computer.
 You’ll need the file pathway so you can direct Steam to find the game’s files.

 You can also create your own shortcuts in Steam that will work with your ROMs, much in the same way you add non-Steam games to your Steam library.